Ensono/amido.github.io/docs/workloads/common/backend/java/architecture/dependency_commons_java.md

 ## Module Overview

-This module provides common code used by more than one of the Stacks modules: Both [Events](https://github.com/Ensono/stacks-java-core-messaging/) and [CQRS Commands](https://github.com/Ensono/stacks-java-core-cqrs/) use the `OperationsContext` abstract class and `StacksPersistence` provides a basic CRUD repository interface used in persistence related modules like[Stacks Cosmos](https://github.com/Ensono/stacks-java-cosmos).
+This module provides common code used by more than one of the Ensono Stacks modules: Both [Events](https://github.com/Ensono/stacks-java-core-messaging/) and [CQRS Commands](https://github.com/Ensono/stacks-java-core-cqrs/) use the `OperationsContext` abstract class and `StacksPersistence` provides a basic CRUD repository interface used in persistence related modules like[Ensono Stacks Cosmos](https://github.com/Ensono/stacks-java-cosmos).
 Please refer to these modules as examples.

 ## Module Structure